Find a Way to Achieve That Goal

 Trades You Can Take

-There’s more than one type of binary option trade.
+There’s more than one type of option trade.
 There’s the traditional call/put where you’re deciding whether the asset will go up or down in price.

 There’s the one touch, where if the goal price is achieved at any point before expiration, your trade is a winner.
 There’s other exotic trades, too.
 We recommend using mainly